dharamdudi/InstaCart-Analytics_Case_Study/README.md

-# Instacart - Analytics Case Study - Products & Orders
+# Instacart - Business Case Study - Products & Orders

 **Instacart** is a grocery delivery and pickup service.
 Users can select items from local grocery stores through the Instacart app or website, and then either have them delivered to their doorstep by a personal shopper or prepared for pickup at the store.